trusted/iron_trail/README.md

 ### How Extensions Work

-After every insert into the `irontrail_changes` table, the trigger function automatically queries the `irontrail_extensions` table to find any registered extension functions for that specific table.
+After every insert into the `irontrail_changes` table, the trigger function automatically queries the `irontrail_change_callbacks` table to find any registered extension functions for that specific table.
 If any enabled extensions are found, they are executed in order.

 Each extension function runs with its own exception handling, so if one extension fails,